 Donate to Equine Racers here

-Although a monetary donation is necessary to participate in our Giving Tuesday, all of our partnered nonprofits accept other forms of aid year round, from supplies to volunteers.
-Check our all of our nonprofits out to learn more about how you can contribute!
+Although a monetary donation is extra helpful this Giving Tuesday during the difficult restrictions imposed by COVID-19, all of our partnered nonprofits accept other forms of aid year round, from supplies to volunteers.
+Check out all of our nonprofits out to learn more about how you can contribute!